oscy7/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a UI component library developed by Facebook to solve complex problems dealing with user state.
+It renders UI, components and data.
+It is scalable and reusable which makes it so powerful in order to scale.

 1. Describe component state.

+A stateful component is one that holds state data.
+It is either an object inside a constructor function or a function that uses .useState.
+These components that have state can receive data as props.
+This allows us to send data down to child components.

 1. Describe props.

+We pass data as props from one component (holding onto state) to another.
+Props are read only representation of data that helps ensure our data flow is clean and organized.
+This is important so that we can change components with different data.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects stuff outside the scope of a function.
+Examples include, fetching data from an API, timers, logging and other things.
+There are two categories of side effects:
+-Those that require clean up
+-Those that DO NOT require clean up

+Syncing is important because we run into the possiblity of entering in an infinite loop or a memory leak.
+We stop this from happening by placing an empty array at the end of our useEffect: '[]'